-One of the ironies of trade protectionism is that, with tariffs and import quotas, we do to ourselves in times of peace what foreign nations do to us with blockades to keep imports from entering our country in times of war.
+One of the ironies of trade protectionism is that tariffs and import quotas are what we do to ourselves in times of peace what foreign nations do to us with blockades to keep imports from entering our country in times of war.

-President Donald Trump genuinely believes that his steel and aluminum tariffs will save thousands of blue-collar jobs.
-And we know from our interactions with him that he truly cares about these workers in Pennsylvania, Ohio and other Rust Belt states.
-We do, too, and we don't want factories to shut down.
-But even if tariffs save every one of the 140,000 or so steel jobs in America, it puts at risk 5 million manufacturing jobs and related jobs in industries that use steel.
-These producers now have to compete in hypercompetitive international markets using steel that is 20 percent above the world price and aluminum that is 7 to 10 percent above the price paid by our foreign rivals.
+Donald Trump genuinely believes that his steel and aluminum tariffs will save thousands of blue collar jobs.
+And we know from our interactions with him that he truly cares about these workers in Pennsylvania, Ohio and other rust belt states.
+We do too and we don't want factories to shut down.
+But even if tariffs save every one of the 140,000 or so steel jobs in America, it puts at risk 5 million manufacturing and related jobs in industries that use steel.
+These producers now have to compete in hyper-competitive international markets using steel that is 20 percent above the world price and aluminum that is 7 to 10 percent above the price paid by our foreign rivals.

-In other words, steel and aluminum may win in the short term, but the steel and aluminum users and consumers lose.
-In fact, tariff hikes are really tax hikes.
+In other words steel and aluminum may win in the short term, but the steel and aluminum users and consumers lose.
+In fact tariff hikes - which are really tax hikes.

-Some of those 5 million jobs will be put in harm's way.
+Some of those 5 million jobs will be put in harm’s way.
 And if they sell less to foreigners, the trade deficit goes up, not down.
-Since so many of the things Americans consumers buy today are made of steel or aluminum, a 25 percent steel tariff and 10 percent aluminum tariff may get passed on to consumers at the cash register.
-This is a regressive tax on low-income families.
+Since so many of the things Americans consumers buy today are made of steel or aluminum, a 25% tariff may get passed on to consumers at the cash register.
+This is a regressive tax on low income families.

-Trump should also examine the historical record on tariffs, because they have almost never worked as intended and almost always delivered an unhappy ending.
+Trump should also examine the historical record on tariffs, because they have almost never worked as intended and almost always deliver an unhappy ending.

-The Smoot-Hawley tariff of 1929 signed into law by Republican then-President Herbert Hoover gave us the Great Depression and worsened it.
+The Smoot Hawley tariff of 1929 signed into law by Republican President Herbert Hoover gave us and worsened the Great Depression.

-Former President Richard Nixon's 10 percent import surcharge contributed to the stagflation of the 1970s.
+Richard Nixon’s 10% import surcharge contributed to the stagflation of the 1970s.

-Former President George W. Bush tried to save the steel industry by imposing tariffs on steel, and if those tariffs had worked, we wouldn't be having this discussion today.
-We tried to save the color TV industry with protectionist measures, and instead they wiped out the domestic production.
+George W. Bush tried to save the steel industry by imposing tariffs on steel and If those tariffs worked, we wouldn't be having this discussion today.
+We tried to save the color TV industry with protectionist measures and instead they wiped out the domestic production.

-Meanwhile, Canada is the No. 1 exporter of steel and aluminum to the United States.
+Meanwhile, Canada is the number one exporter of steel to the United States.
 Does anyone really believe Canada is a national security threat to the U.S.?

-Trump should continue to make American producers more competitive in global markets through tax, regulatory, energy and other pro-America policy changes that bring jobs and capital back to the United States.
-That is happening at a furious pace right now, as Trump has made America the best and most reliable place in the world to invest almost overnight.
+Trump should continue to make American producers more competitive in global markets through tax, regulatory, energy, and other pro-America policy changes that bring jobs and capital back to the United States.
+That is happening at a furious pace right now as Trump has made America almost overnight the best and most reliable place in the world to invest.
 Steel and aluminum import tariffs work decisively against this goal.

-In the early 1980s, Reagan invoked anti-dumping provisions against Japanese steel.
-It was one of his few decisions he later confessed he wished he hadn't made.
-Trump will come to learn the same thing, and we hope he does sooner, not later.
+In the early 1980s Ronald Reagan’s invoked anti-dumping provisions against Japanese steel.
+It was one of his few decisions he later confessed he wishes he hadn’t made.
+Trump will come to learn the same thing, and we hope it is sooner, not later.

-Kudlow, Laffer and Moore are cofounders of the Committee to Unleash Prosperity.
-They served as economic advisers to the Trump campaign.
-To find out more about Lawrence Kudlow and Stephen Moore and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate webpage at www.creators.com.
+Larry Kudlow, Arthur B. Laffer and Stephen Moore are cofounders of the Committee to Unleash Prosperity.
+They served as economic advisors to the Trump campaign.

 The opinions expressed by columnists are their own and do not represent the views of Townhall.com.